-2.1 Effective risk management is a key element of good corporate governance and is essential to the overall performance of the council in meeting its vision 2030.
+2.1 Effective risk management is a key element of good corporate governance, as noted in the council's Code of Corporate Governance, and is essential to the overall performance of the council in meeting its vision 2030.
 Good risk management will ensure that resources are used efficiently and effectively in the delivery of the Sandwell vision and that assets and resources are protected against risk in the most efficient way.